EnvisionStaking/Casper-CSharp-SDK/README.md

 ```

 ## Signing Service
 Casper Network currently supports two Digital Signature Algorithms Ed25519 and Secp256k1.
-These algorithms are responsible for Deployent signing on Casper Network.
+These algorithms are responsible for signing deploys on Casper Network.
 Ed25519 is an EdDSA signature scheme using SHA-512 (SHA-2) and Curve25519.
 Secp256k1 is an EdDSA signature scheme using elliptic curve and became very popular due to Bitcoin usage.
 ### Ed25519 Methods